Marko Ciciliani

-Marko Ciciliani (born February 23, 1970) is a composer, audiovisual artist and performer.
+Marko Ciciliani (born 23 February 1970) is a composer, audiovisual artist and performer.

 Life

 Marko Ciciliani (born 1970 in Zagreb, Croatia) is a composer and sound artist.
 His family emigrated to Germany in 1971, where he grew up primarily in Karlsruhe.

 Ciciliani began his musical studies in 1990 at the Hochschule für Musik und Theater Hamburg, studying composition and music theory with Ulrich Leyendecker.
 From 1993 to 1994, he studied at the Manhattan School of Music in New York City with Nils Vigeland.
 He then returned to Hamburg to complete his studies with Manfred Stahnke.
 In 1996, he moved to Amsterdam, Netherlands, where he undertook postgraduate studies at the Royal Conservatory of The Hague until 1998, working with Clarence Barlow and Louis Andriessen.

 Ciciliani resided in Amsterdam until 2010, working as a freelance composer and active participant in the Dutch music scene.
 From the early 2000s, he increasingly focused on sound engineering and electronic music performance.
 He has performed with numerous orchestras and ensembles, including the Royal Concertgebouw Orchestra, the Melbourne Symphony Orchestra, the SWR Orchestra, MusikFabrik, and ASKO.

 In 2007, Ciciliani began a PhD at Brunel University London under the supervision of Bob Gilmore and Johannes Birringer.
 He completed his doctorate in 2010 with a thesis on the interrelationships between visual media and music, particularly the use of light designs in compositions.
 The title of his thesis is "Dirty light: The application of musical principles to the organisation of light as an extension of musical expression into the non-figurative visual realm."

 In 2010, he moved to Austria to take up a teaching position at the University of Music and Performing Arts, Vienna.
 In 2011, he became a guest professor at the Institute of Electronic Music and Acoustics (IEM) at the University of Music and Performing Arts Graz.
 In October 2014, he was appointed full professor of computer music composition and sound design at the IEM.

+In 2026 Ciciliani was awarded the biannual nomination-based Andrzej-Dobrowolski-Prize of the land Styria, one of the highest distinctions for composition in Austria.